 There’s nothing like a splash of a contrasting colour to make elements of your page pop.
 Using contrasting colours – a single shade that defies the rest of your palette for example – can make a very impactful visual impression.
 Use a neutral colour scheme with a surprise colour contrast (yellow?) as the call-to-action buttons (Book Now!), and you could still put together an elegantly designed site.

 Bright colours, when used far and few in between, can call for your user’s attention almost immediately by accenting the page.
-If you intend to use colour for this purpose, make sure to use the bright colour sparingly to retain its effect.
+If you intend to use colour for this purpose, make sure to use the bright colour sparingly to retain its effectiveness.

 Keep It Harmonious